Privacy Policy

 If you are a parent or guardian and believe your child has provided personal data without your consent, please contact us at admin@mamahala.ca and we will promptly delete such data.

-Where our counseling services involve minors (e.g., family counseling), parental or guardian consent is obtained before any personal data is collected, and additional safeguards are applied to protect the minor’s information.
+Where our services involve minors (e.g., parenting guidance, youth support, or family consultation), parental or guardian consent is obtained before any personal data is collected, and additional safeguards are applied to protect the minor’s information.

 Data Breach Notification

 We maintain comprehensive security measures to protect your data.
-In the unlikely event of a data breach involving your personal information, we will:
+In the unlikely event of a data breach involving your personal information, we will take reasonable steps to investigate, contain, and address the incident.
+Where required by applicable law, we will notify affected individuals and/or the relevant authorities, and we may also contact affected individuals directly where we believe there is a meaningful risk of harm

 Information Security